symfony/symfony-docs/book/controller.rst

 In both cases, the ``Resources/views/Hello/index.html.twig`` template inside the ``AcmeHelloBundle`` will be rendered.

-The Symfony templating engine is explained in great detail in the :doc:`Templating </book/templating>` chapter.
+The Symfony2 templating engine is explained in great detail in the :doc:`Templating </book/templating>` chapter.

 .. tip::